oplS15projects/FP4-proposal/README.md

 Will be responsible for the production of results, so will be focusing on (Items 5 - 6.2)

 ### Joint
 Together we will integrate our seperate objects into the application.
+(Items 7 - 7.1)

 ## Proposal Presentation Link
 [link][proposal]